Phantom 3 SE: Is This the Best Entry Level Drone Now?

 The Phantom 3 SE adds a Vision Positioning System.
 This will help the SE be more stable both indoors and out.
 The Phantom 3 Standard does not have a Vision Positioning System but does utilize GPS to help keep it stable.
 The Phantom 3 SE does also utilize the same GPS system as well.

 The flight time for both quadcopters remains 25 minutes.
 We would recommend picking up a second battery.

 Should You Get a Phantom 3 SE?

 The Phantom 3 SE is definitely an upgrade over the Phantom 3 Standard, but the question is it worth an additional $100?
 The short answer is yes.
 The better camera, better stability, and better range are are worthy additions to the quadcopter.
-It makes you wonder if the next DJI Mavic won’t be the Mavic 2, but rather the Mavic SE.
+DJI’s recent release of the Phantom 3 SE makes you wonder if the next DJI Mavic won’t be the Mavic 2, but rather the Mavic SE.

 |Order a Phantom 3 SE|

 The Phantom 3 Standard is still an impressive machine.
 The camera quality is still excellent.
 The Standard is still a very stable machine and the range isn’t a big deal if you only fly within line-of-sight.
 If you are looking to save money then the Standard is still an excellent choice.
 We would even recommend a refurbished Phantom 3 Standard.
 This often will lower the price another $100.

 Every month we update what we believe are the best drones on the market.
 Check out Best Drones Now.
 We have also created the one-of-a-kind Half Chrome Drone Cipher™.
 You answer a few questions and we’ll pair you with the best drone for you.